stfc/PSyclone/doc/developer_guide/parsing.rst

 not fall foul of this restriction.

-There is also a constraint that invoke arguments cannot be expressions or functions as it is then difficult to determine the datatype of the argument.
-However, arbitrary structures and arrays are supported as are literal expressions.
+There is also a constraint that invoke arguments cannot be expressions (involving variables) or functions as it is then difficult to determine the datatype of the argument.
+However, arbitrary structures and arrays are supported, as are literal expressions.

 .. highlight:: fortran